hackerwins/homepage-old/docs/peer-awareness.md

 await clientB.attach(docB);
 ```

-Once a new peer registers or leaves, `peers-changed` event is fired, and the other peer's clientID and presence can be obtained from the event.
+When a new peer registers or leaves, the `peers-changed` event is fired, and the other peer's clientID and presence can be obtained from the event.

 ```javascript
 const unsubscribe = clientA.subscribe((event) => {